-A recent multimodal VQA dataset, TAMMI \cite{boussaid2025visual}, includes RGB, multispectral, and SAR imagery for geospatial question answering, which could be valuable in disaster scenarios.
-However, TAMMI does not include questions assessing accessibility, damage severity, or safety in these contexts.

-Generic VQA benchmarks, such as VQA v2.0 ~\cite{goyal2017making}, GQA ~\cite{hudson2019gqa}, and Visual7W ~\cite{zhu2016visual7w}, mostly cover everyday scenes rather than disaster ones.
-The clean, object‑centric images in these datasets often fail to reflect the occlusions, debris, and visual chaos of disaster environments; meanwhile, despite the large number of images therein, these datasets do not address critical challenges in disaster response, such as poor visibility or partially damaged objects.
+TAMMI \cite{boussaid2025visual} offers multimodal geospatial QA across RGB, multispectral, and SAR imagery, yet omits questions on accessibility, damage severity, or safety.
+Generic benchmarks, VQA v2.0 \cite{goyal2017making}, GQA \cite{hudson2019gqa}, and Visual7W \cite{zhu2016visual7w}, cover everyday scenes whose clean, object-centric images fail to capture the occlusions, debris, and visual chaos of disaster environments.

-In the disaster imagery domain beyond VQA, datasets such as xBD \cite{gupta2019creating} compile massive pre- and post-event satellite imagery with around 850K building annotations and ordinal damage levels for segmentation and classification tasks.
-However, xBD lacks a question-answer interface needed for interactive reasoning about infrastructure saftey or rescue planning.
-In summary, no existing benchmark provides multi-disaster real-image QA pairs, and carefully curated reasoning questions.
-DisasterVQA addresses these needs by pairing diverse ground-level disaster imagery with binary, multiple-choice, and open-ended questions specifically designed to test VLM performance in disaster scenarios.
+Beyond VQA, xBD \cite{gupta2019creating} compiles ~850K building annotations from satellite imagery for segmentation and classification, but lacks the question-answer interface needed for interactive infrastructure or rescue reasoning.
+In summary, no existing benchmark provides multi-disaster, ground-level image QA pairs grounded in humanitarian frameworks.
+DisasterVQA addresses this gap directly.